neos/neos-development-collection/README.md

 ## AFX Language Rules

-The AFX Language expects the code to be wrapped into a single tag-element that can either be an html- or a fusion-object-Tag.
 All whitepaces around the outer elements are ignored.

 ### HTML-Tags (Tags without Namespace)